What does “wealth” mean to you?

 But for many – most, actually – the financial aspect of their new life is an intimidating basket of worries.

 Forget about building wealth.
-Simply not making any mistakes, or getting ripped off, is the first order of business.
+The first order of business is simply not making any mistakes or getting ripped off.

 And for yet another group of people, they’re starting all over again.